Ross Gay

 Tippett: What trees do you head for when you go to the orchard?

-Gay: Our blackberries always do really good, so I’m pumped for blackberries.
+Gay: Our blackberries always do really good, so I’m pumped for the blackberries.
 We have a fig tree, and I always check on the fig tree, because it came from my buddy’s dad’s yard back in Levittown, Langhorne, Pennsylvania.
-And it’s always a little tricky for the figs to ripen up in Bloomington, because it’s Indiana.
+And it’s always a little tricky for the figs to ripen up, in Bloomington, because it’s — because it’s Indiana.
 But sometimes they do, and they’re incredible.
-We have good apples.
+And we have good apples.
 And it’s organic, so everything looks like a real piece of fruit. [laughs]

 Tippett: You’ve said that when you started growing things, your life got better.